Elastohydrodynamic interactions in soft hydraulic knots: Introduction

-On a broader perspective, we note that the action of intertwining a fluidic conduit is analogous to that of crafting a yarn knot (although, with some exceptions \citep{safavieh2011microfluidics}, fluid rarely flows in yarn), which has numerous applications in, e.g., surgery \citep{silverstein2009suturing}, fabrics \citep{warren2018clothes}, sailing \citep{mclaren2006design}, and mountaineering \citep{soles2004outdoor}.
+On a broader perspective, we note that the action of intertwining a fluidic conduit is analogous to that of crafting a yarn knot, which has numerous applications in, e.g., surgery \citep{silverstein2009suturing}, fabrics \citep{warren2018clothes}, sailing \citep{mclaren2006design}, and mountaineering \citep{soles2004outdoor}.
+Further, fluid flow in knotted cotton yarn has applications in tunable fluidic resistance and microfluidic mixing \citep{safavieh2011microfluidics}.
 Common to all these topics is the theory of knots, a rich mathematical topic \citep{adams1994knot}.
 The more intersections allowed, the more possible configurations exist (see a small sample of knots in Fig.~\ref{fig:Fig1}E).
 Whereas true mathematical knots have their strand ends connected to close the loop, our \textit{hydraulic knots} will have the inlet and outlet disconnected to allow fluid flow.
 Nonetheless, we will draw inspiration from the Dowker-Thistlethwaite knot notation \citep{dowker1983classification} to tabulate our hydraulic knots.

 We begin in Sec.~\ref{sec:experiment} by presenting the design, fabrication, and characterization of microfluidic PDMS devices, each comprising two perpendicularly intersecting microchannels separated by a thin PDMS membrane.
 We introduce our modified hydraulic knot notation in Sec.~\ref{sec:notation} and outline our experimental observations in Sec.~\ref{sec:observations_1}.
 To rationalize the data, we develop a mathematical model in Sec.~\ref{sec:theory_tension} inspired by \citet{Christov2018}, where the main ingredients are a tension-dominated mode of membrane deformations coupled with the low-Reynolds-number lubrication equations for the fluid flow.
 This allows us to predict the flow--pressure relationship for our different hydraulic knot configurations, and in Sec.~\ref{sec:comparison}, we show that the model compares favorably to our experiments.
 In Sec. \ref{sec:applications}, we demonstrate two applications of our microfluidic chip related to attenuating the flow rate output from a peristaltic pump (Sec.~\ref{sec:peristaltic}), and converting a purely oscillating pressure source into a net flow rate output (Sec.~\ref{sec:rectification}).
 Concluding remarks are given in Sec. \ref{sec:conclusion}.